 Having lived in Qatar for four years we have done a lot of Doha souvenirs shopping with our visitors.
-In this guide we round up what to buy from Doha from the most authentic Doha souvenirs to the tackiest which people seem to love as well as give you some Doha shopping tips to make sure you get a bargain when shopping in Doha.
+In this guide we round up what to buy in Qatar from the most authentic Doha souvenirs to the tackiest which people seem to love too!
+As well as give you some Doha shopping tips to make sure you get a bargain when shopping in Doha.

 Doha is a great shopping destination.
 It has a wealth of amazing malls offering stuff from high street favourites to high end luxury brands.
 But when I am asked where is the best place to go shopping in Doha my answer is always the Souq.

 Doha has one main souq – Souq Waqif – which means Standing Market.
 The Souq is in a great Doha location close to the Museum of Islamic Arts, the National Museum of Qatar and with stunning views of West Bay it is a must for any Doha itinerary or stopover.
 Here you can buy a wealth of authentic souvenirs and a few fun unauthentic ones too!
 Even if you only have one day in Doha, in my opinion the Souq should be top of your things to do in Qatar list.

 While here be sure to check out some of my favourite Souq Waqif restaurants especially those serving authentic Middle Eastern food.